-If you have non-alcoholic fatty liver disease and you are overweight, then are that your liver problem is a complication of being too fat.
+If you have non-alcoholic fatty liver disease and you are overweight, then your liver problem may be a complication of being too fat.

 However, that does not mean it is entirely your fault.
 It’s not just a matter of what you eat and how much you eat.
 It also has to do with the microbes that live in your digestive tract.

 Both friendly and unfriendly bacteria influence the progress of the disease.
 Researchers often describe fatty liver disease as a “two-hit” condition.
 The mere presence of excess fat in liver cells invites oxidation, and the byproducts of oxidation cause inflammation that ultimately damages liver tissue.

 That inflammation is not enough to damage your liver.
 There has to be a second hit, such as alcohol abuse or drug abuse or an imbalance in the microbes in your gut.